makischu/ebusd-light-B5/README.md

 a(heatpump system) <-->|ebus|b(adapter) <-->|UART over TCP/eth|c(ebusd)
 ```

 My adapter is an [eBUS Adapter Shield C6](https://adapter.ebusd.eu/v5-c6/) with ethernet shield, running the firmware build 20250615.
 Ethernet allows me to place the server within arbitrary distance to the ebus [adapter].
 Drawback is a big overhead, as ebusd was originally made for local UART and in general uses a whole TCP packet for every single bus byte.
-At the time of writing in 2025, the adapter offers arbitration offloading, but no rx or tx buffer.
-However, sending whole telegrams is ["planned"](https://github.com/john30/ebusd/blob/master/docs/enhanced_proto.md).
+At the time of writing in Sep'2025, the adapter offers arbitration offloading, but no rx or tx buffer.
+However, sending whole telegrams ["is ](https://github.com/john30/ebusd/blob/255f176861ac9e41ba983183ffc90333ed2ad135/docs/enhanced_proto.md) [planned"](https://github.com/john30/ebusd/blob/master/docs/enhanced_proto.md).

-Fun fact: As far as I can see, only ebusd's server component ist open source - the adapter firmware seems not.
+Fun fact: As far as I can see, only ebusd's server component is open source - the adapter firmware seems not.
+Edit: In Nov'25 I realized a possible reason: the author introduced [micro-ebusd](https://token.ebusd.eu/) in Oct'25.
+It can ["send arbitrary messages from hex input" on "the adapter directly"](https://token.ebusd.eu/) and much more, if you "[purchase](https://token.ebusd.eu/) a token".

 As a first step, I think of a passive tap, only listening on the bus.
 This reduces complexity a lot in contrast to mimicing a full ebus device.
 There are two main tasks to accomplish:
  - translating (a stream of) UART bytes to telegrams